brand positioning template

 3.3.3 Disruptive innovation and Life cycles

 Such companies have a life cycle for every product they release.
 Innovation is the backbone of a company.
 Without it, the existence of the company would not have taken place.
-Being a large company comes with many other responsibilities.
-As they have to be respectful of the culture.
-Hence, it is important to make use of new technologies and be innovative.
+Being a large company comes with many other responsibilities, such as being respectful of the culture.
+Hence, it is important to use new technologies and be innovative.

 3.4.
 Social Entrepreneurship